Birch: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-The renal drainage promoted by birch suggests an interest in cases of gout, which is a disease characterized by an increased uric acid concentration in the blood.
+The renal drainage promoted by birch suggests it may be useful in cases of gout, which is a disease characterized by an increased concentration of uric acid in the blood.

 Usages associés